mabreyes/pikifi-webapp-django/README.md

-# About Phil.
-Island Kids International Foundation, Inc.
+# About PIKIFI

-Phil.
-Island Kids International Foundation, Inc. is an international foundation and a subsidiary of Island Kids based in Switzerland.
+PIKIFI is an international foundation and a subsidiary of Island Kids based in Switzerland.
 The organization aims to help out-of-school youth, juvenile delinquents, abandoned, orphaned, and abused children, to start anew by providing educational and livelihood assistance.

 ## About ```pikifi-database```

-This repository contains the source codes of the web application for ```pikifi-database```, a student database for Phil.
-Island Kids International Foundation, Inc. This repository is under MIT license.
+This repository contains the source codes of the web application for ```pikifi-database```, a student database for PIKIFI This repository is under MIT license.
 Please read the LICENSE file for more details.

 ## Usage